- Overview

 We stop for birds, coffee, and snacks along the way.
 Our local guide finds the best stops for snacks and fun, letting us sample a bit of rural life.
 You simply MUST try Ooty Varkey biscuits!

 This is again a spectacular drive through the Western Ghats on the way to Valparai.
-The road is twisty, with numerous switchbacks, but we take our time and enjoy the grand views, keeping our eyes peeled for birds and other wildlife highlights.
+The road is twisty, with numerous switchbacks as we go up from the Aliyar Dam.
+Each switchback has a cutout of a bird or mammal, which is a fun way to keep the drive interesting and educate people on the local flora and fauna.
+We take our time and enjoy the grand views, keeping our eyes peeled for birds and other wildlife highlights.
 We also have the chance to see Elephant, Sambar, and Nilgiri Langur.

 Accommodations at Sinnadorai Bungalow or similar (B,L,D)

-This morning, we continue to make our way through the Western Ghat Mountains, heading out after breakfast for Chinnar, a wildlife sanctuary where we walk and look for roosting Forest Eagle Owl and other dry scrub habitat birds like the Blue-faced Malkoha, Gray-headed Bulbul, and Jungle Prinia.
+Early this morning, we leave Valparai with a packed breakfast and continue to make our way through the Western Ghat Mountains, for Chinnar, a wildlife sanctuary where we walk and look for dry scrub habitat birds like the Blue-faced Malkoha, Indian Cuckoo-shrike, Black-headed Cuckoo-shrike, Yellow-eyed Babblers, Jungle Nightjar, Stork-billed Kingfisher, Indian White-rumped Shama, Black-naped Monarch, Indian Paradise Flycatcher etc.

 We travel then to Munnar, a town and hill station (cool summer retreat) in the Western Ghats.
-Stunning views overlook thousands of acres of tea and cinnamon plantations, reaching up into remaining pockets of shola forest.
-Here we search for the rare Tytler’s Leaf Warbler, more common Nilgiri and White-bellied Blue Flycatcher, and Nilgiri Pipit.
+Stunning views overlook thousands of acres of tea and cardamom plantations, reaching up into remaining pockets of shola forest.
+Here we search for the rare Tytler’s Leaf Warbler, Palani Laughingthrush more common Nilgiri and White-bellied Blue Flycatcher, and Nilgiri Pipit.

 Relax at our lodge for the next two nights.
 Here, beautifully maintained gardens full of flowers offer good birding.
 The food is one of the highlights of our trip, here in the Kerala region prized for growing spices.
 Enjoy!